Stiletto: Post-war and successors

 During the 1950s, large numbers of folding switchblade or automatic opening knives with locking blades were imported from Italy to the United States.
 Most of these switchblades were side-opening designs, though some employed a telescoping blade.
 These Italian switchblades were commonly and popularly referred to as stilettos, since most incorporated a long, slender blade tapering to a needle-like point, together with a slim-profile handle and vestigial cross-guard.
 The majority of these Italian stiletto switchblade knives used a now-iconic bayonet or dagger-style blade with a single sabre-grind edge (often unsharpened) and a false edge of varying length.
 All of these knives lock the blade in the fully open position, and this lock, combined with the stiletto blade profile, enabled the knife to be used as an effective thrusting or stabbing weapon (unlike most U.S. switchblade designs of the day).
 Though most switchblade stilettos used a single-edge dagger-type blade, many variations exist, including kris and flat ground blades.

 As with the medieval stiletto, the stiletto switchblade was designed primarily as an offensive weapon, optimized for thrusting rather than cutting.
 The Italian style switchblade's peculiar properties combined a switchblade's easy concealment with the ability to make a surprise offensive thrust and a deep wound capable of reaching vital organs.
 In use, the knife would normally be concealed from view in the palm with the blade in the closed position.
 When the target is within range, the blade is quickly opened as part of a continuing underhand thrust into the target's torso.

-The stiletto switchblade is produced to this day in Italy and many other countries, and now includes many derivative folding knife designs that incorporate the same basic 'stiletto' or bayonet-style blade profile, including spring-assist, non-locking, and lock blade variants.
+The stiletto switchblade is still produced in Italy and many other countries, and now includes many derivative folding knife designs that incorporate the same basic 'stiletto' or bayonet-style blade profile, including spring-assist, non-locking, and lock blade variants.